Description of the Major:

-- Visual and Performing Arts Scholarships are available to students who demonstrate outstanding abilities in art and present SAT scores of at least 1,000 or ACT scores of 21, and have a minimum high school cumulative GPA of 3.0.
-Students must complete a Visual and Performing Arts Scholarship Application and submit a portfolio.
-Talent-based scholarships are also available.
+- Visual and Performing Arts Scholarships are available to students who demonstrate outstanding abilities in art and present SAT scores of at least 1000 or ACT scores of 21, and have a minimum high school cumulative GPA of 3.0.
+Students must submit a portfolio for consideration.

-- Graphic design internships are available with local and regional businesses/agencies.
+- Graphic design internships are available with local and regional businesses and agencies.
 Students are professionally supervised and receive practical experience while building their portfolios.

 - Study abroad programs are offered each summer to destinations such as Italy, France, England, Greece, China and Thailand.